 WHO is currently collaborating with its partners to update the Glossary and consideration is being given to revising the definition of infertility.
 Should there be a change in the definition of infertility, it will remain a clinical description of infertility as a disease of the reproductive system and will not make recommendations about the provision of fertility care services.

-WHO definitions are contained in ICD and that this glossary is not an official WHO publication but rather a work that WHO staff contribute to.
+WHO definitions are contained in ICD and that glossary is not an official WHO publication but rather a work that WHO staff contribute to.

 The organization also reiterated their definition of infertility via Twitter: